 Access to Justice: Restorative Justice for LGBT+ hate crime

-In this project, we have delivered the following:
+So far, we have delivered the following:

-- Established referral links, that enable LGBT+ groups to refer cases to our in-house Restorative Justice service.
+- Established referral links that enable LGBT+ groups to refer cases to our in-house Restorative Justice service.

 - Partnered with LGBT+ organisations to do joint work on Restorative Justice.

-- Gave our staff LGBT+ training.
+- Given our staff LGBT+ training.